charlesxu90/phbuilder/README.md

 ## Basic Tool Description

 phbuilder is a command line tool that automates setting up constant-pH (CpHMD) simulations in [GROMACS](https://www.gromacs.org/). phbuilder consists of three (sub)tools: gentopol, neutralize, and genparams.
 Each tool fulfills a specific function in the setup process. gentopol allows you to select which sites to make titratable, and in which initial lambda (protonation) state they should be. gentopol also regenerates your system topology using the modified CHARMM36m CpHMD force field. neutralize adds the appropriate number of ions and buffer particles to ensure a net-neutral simulations. genparams generates the CpHMD-specific `.mdp` files and `.ndx` file.
-Functionality for setting up titration and paramterization is also provided with the help of included stand-alone Python scripts.
+Functionality for setting up titration and parameterization is also provided with the help of included stand-alone Python scripts.

 ## Basic Workflow